EndyKaufman/ngx-bind-io-cli/README.md

   $ ngx-bind-io-cli [PATH]

 OPTIONS
-  -V, --verbose            Show all detail informations for inputs and outputs used in components -f, --fix                Auto initialized all not initialized inputs -h, --help               show CLI help
+  -V, --verbose            Show all detail informations for inputs and outputs used in
+                           components

+  -c, --tsconfig=tsconfig  Please set if you use tspaths for correct scan base components

+  -f, --fix                Auto initialized all not initialized inputs

+  -h, --help               show CLI help

-  -i, --info               Show inputs and outputs used in components -v, --version            show CLI version --ignores=ignores        Ignored files and paths
+  -i, --info               Show inputs and outputs used in components

+  -v, --version            show CLI version

+  --ignores=ignores        Ignored files and paths

   --maxInputs=maxInputs    [default: 3] Max count of inputs for detect need use NgxBindIO